-We stand by our recommendation that the best way to avoid sun damage, the core goal of sunscreen, is to stay out of the sun, or stay covered up while outside.
+We stand by our recommendation that the best way to avoid sun damage, the core goal of sunscreen, is to stay out of the sun, or to stay covered up while outside.
 This is the best method with the least impact on your surrounding ecosystem.
-If you plan to travel or live near coastal reefs and wear sunscreen, you may impact your environment less by using a physical sunscreen like our pick, Walgreens Ology Sunscreen Lotion SPF 50.
-(Note that a second study unearthed by our science editor, Leigh Krietsch Boerner, suggests one of the active ingredients in the Ology lotion, titanium dioxide, may also impact the ecosystem, but these correlations are less direct than the 2015 oxybenzone study and have not been replicated.)
+If you plan to travel or live near coastal reefs and wear sunscreen, you may affect your environment less by using a physical sunscreen.
+(Note that a second study unearthed by our science editor, Leigh Krietsch Boerner, suggests that one of the active ingredients in many physical sunscreens, titanium dioxide, may also affect the ecosystem, but those correlations are less direct than the 2015 oxybenzone study and have not been replicated.)

 We note that these effects have not been studied in the open ocean, once these compounds have had a chance to dilute.
 Therefore, there is somewhat less cause for alarm about using sunscreens far away from coral reefs.
 The good news is that another study from 2010 shows that, with protection, damaged coral reefs can rebound.

 All the sunscreens we tested met our basic safety requirements, so if you find yourself standing in an aisle at a drugstore, you can reach for any of these.
 (Not all have been independently tested to ensure that the SPF matches the label.)
 Some of the ones we tested we wouldn’t buy at all—we’ve noted those below.

-Pure Sun Defense — The Pure Sun Defense formula feels the same as that of our top pick: It rubs in easily with a sheer finish that’s minimally greasy and with a slight sunscreen smell, while offering good protection with an SPF 50 rating and an advertised water resistance of 80 minutes (no sunscreen is waterproof).
-At 76 cents an ounce (at Target), it’s just slightly more expensive than our top pick.
-Pure Sun Defense is available exclusively at Target and Walmart, which is a drawback if those stores are not convenient to you; if they are, this sunscreen is a good alternative to our pick.
-Pure Sun Defense comes only in cartoon-character bottles about half the size of our pick’s bottles, so it fits more easily in a purse or bag and is easier to squeeze, but you’d need to stock up on a few bottles for a beach trip.
+Pure Sun Defense (chemical, lotion): The Pure Sun Defense formula feels the same as that of our top pick, but it’s available exclusively at Target and Walmart, which is a drawback if those stores are not convenient for you; if they are, this sunscreen is a good alternative to our pick.
+Pure Sun Defense comes only in cartoon-character tubes of 8 fluid ounces, so it fits well in a purse or bag and is easier to squeeze.

-CVS Baby Sun Lotion Sunscreen Broad Spectrum SPF 50 (chemical/physical combination, $9, $1.12/oz.) – All of our testers were pretty neutral on this one.
+CVS Baby Sun Lotion Broad Spectrum SPF 50 (chemical-physical combination, lotion): All of our testers were pretty neutral on this one.
 One tester’s succinct comments summed up all of our feelings: “Smell isn’t offensive.
 It’s a little sticky.
 Blends into the skin decently.”

-Block up!
-Sport Sunscreen SPF 50 (chemical, $4, $0.44/oz.) – Also a fine choice.
-Rubbed in easily, but not as easily as our pick and the other NO-AD formulas.
+Block Up!
+Sport Sunscreen SPF 50 (chemical, lotion): Also a fine choice.
+Rubbed in easily, but not as easily as the better sunscreens.

-Coppertone Waterbabies Pure and Simple (chemical, $21 for a two-pack, $1.30/oz.) – This one was thick, and took a bit to absorb—but not a prohibitively long time.
+Coppertone Water Babies Pure and Simple (combination, lotion): This one was thick and took a bit to absorb—but not a prohibitively long time.
 Some of our testers said this is what they use at home.
 There’s no avobenzone in this one, so if you’re concerned about stains it’s a good choice.

-Neutrogena Ultra Sheer Dry Touch Sunscreen Broad Spectrum SPF 45 (chemical, $13, $2.21/oz.).– This is small enough to toss in a purse, but feeds out of the tube at a pretty slow rate.
-Despite the marketing, the feel when it dries is not significantly drier than the NO-AD.
+Neutrogena Ultra Sheer Dry Touch Sunscreen Broad Spectrum SPF 45 (chemical, lotion): This container is small enough to toss in a purse, but the lotion feeds out of the tube at a pretty slow rate.
+Despite the marketing, the feel when it dries is not significantly drier than other sunscreens.
 As one tester said of the Neutrogena sunscreen: “It rubs in nicely, but I don’t really like the smell.
-I’ve used this one a lot and the smell has actually never bothered me.
+I’ve used this one a lot, and the smell has actually never bothered me.
 But after smelling all of the others, the scent on this seemed too strong.”

 And here are the ones we wouldn’t buy:

-Alba Botanica Very Emollient, Fragrance Free Physical Sunscreen SPF 30 (physical, $9, $2.13/oz.) – We picked this because of the cost, because it was fragrance-free, and because a list of natural (read: physical, and marketed toward the Whole Foods set).
-New York magazine’s The Cut said that the fragrant version of this could be “your gateway to a more natural lifestyle.
+Alba Botanica Very Emollient, Fragrance Free Physical Sunscreen SPF 30 (physical, lotion): We chose this one for testing because of the cost, because it was fragrance-free, and because it’s listed as natural (read: physical, and marketed toward the Whole Foods set).
+New York Magazine’s The Cut said that the fragrant version of this could be “your gateway to a more natural lifestyle.
 Maybe.”
 Most of our testers did not like it.
-After patch-testing, one of our guinea pigs reported, “I like that it’s almost odorless, but I don’t like how sticky this is.”
+After patch testing, one of our guinea pigs reported, “I like that it’s almost odorless, but I don’t like how sticky this is.”
 She concluded, “I don’t think I’d wear it.”

-And when editor Casey Johnston took it home and tried using it on her whole body, she found that the larger application area really brought out it’s not-great qualities.
-“It really has a gluey smell I don’t like, and it’s pretty thick and hard to spread,” she reports.
-“Not that I’d never use it in a pinch but if I’d bought it I would not buy it again.”
+And when editor Casey Johnston took it home and tried using it on her whole body, she found that the larger application area really brought out its not-great qualities.
+“It really has a gluey smell I don’t like, and it’s pretty thick and hard to spread,” she reported.
+“Not that I’d never use it in a pinch, but if I’d bought it I would not buy it again.”

 Other physical picks are better.
 The only difference is that they have parabens, which as we noted above is not a downside, and are not marketed as “natural.”
 Poison ivy is natural.
 Skip this one no matter what.

-EltaMD Skincare UV Sport Broad-Spectrum (chemical/physical combination, SPF 50, $28, $3.52/oz.) – An earlier version of our beach guide recommended this sunscreen.
-In doing our extensive research for this guide, we felt it was probably too expensive but we wanted to give it a fair shot.
+EltaMD Skincare UV Sport Broad-Spectrum (chemical/physical combination, lotion): An earlier version of our beach guide recommended this sunscreen.
+In doing our extensive research for this guide, we felt it was probably too expensive, but we wanted to give it a fair shot.

-Testers liked this one a lot—it uses 9 percent micronized zinc oxide, which cuts down significantly on the white appearance.
-Though it goes on slightly sticky, in patch-tests on their arms, testers reported that it was easy to rub in.
+Testers liked this one a lot—it uses 9 percent micronized zinc oxide, which cuts down significantly on white residue.
+Though it goes on slightly sticky in patch tests on their arms, testers reported that it was easy to rub in.
 When I tried covering my limbs in it, I got tired before it was all the way rubbed in, though it ended up going from pale to glistening-greasy-clear on its own.

-Testers also noted that the application bottle is really nice, but again there was trouble when I tried to use the recommended quantity: I had to pump so many times that the little pump started wheezing.
+The application nozzle seems nice, but again there was trouble when I had to pump so many times that the little pump started wheezing.
 Thankfully, it’s also available in a more convenient tube format.
-Given that some of our testers picked the less expensive Walgreens in swatch testing, there’s no reason you should be paying so much money for this one.
+Given that some of our testers picked the less expensive Walgreens formula in swatch testing over this, there’s no reason you should be paying so much money for this one.

-Equate (Walmart) Ultra Protection SPF 50 (chemical, $9, $0.56/oz.) – Consumer Reports gave this one high marks.
-We did not like the smell and we would not buy it.
-The smell is a very intense sunscreen smell, so unless you are shopping for sunscreen with the express purpose of inducing a scent memory of the beach, neither should you.
+Equate (Walmart) Ultra Protection SPF 50 (chemical, lotion): Consumer Reports gave this one high marks.
+We did not like the smell, and we would not buy it.
+The smell is an intense sunscreen odor, so unless you are shopping for sunscreen with the express purpose of inducing a scent memory of the beach, you should avoid this one.

-Honest Sunscreen Lotion, SPF 30 (physical, $14, $4.67/oz.) – We did not test or consider this sunscreen while researching our guide, but it has recently made headlines due to customer complaints that it is not protecting skin from sunburns.
-We would note that at roughly $4.50 per ounce as of this writing, this is a very expensive sunscreen, which might discourage the frequent and liberal application needed for adequate protection.
-This formula’s only active ingredient is a 9.3% concentration of zinc oxide, which is low for a zinc-only sunscreen (typically those products have concentrations around 20%, as NBC Chicago reported).
+Honest Sunscreen Lotion, SPF 30 (physical, lotion): We did not test or consider this sunscreen while researching our guide, but it has made headlines due to customer complaints that it is not protecting skin from sunburns.
+We should note that at roughly $4.50 per ounce as of this writing, this is a very expensive sunscreen, which might discourage the frequent and liberal application needed for adequate protection.
+This formula’s only active ingredient is a 9.3 percent concentration of zinc oxide, which is low for a zinc-only sunscreen (typically those products have concentrations around 20 percent, as NBC Chicago reported).
 Honest sunscreen markets itself using meaningless, undefined terms like “safe” and “nontoxic” and “hypoallergenic.”
-For these reasons, we would not recommend Honest’s product.
+For these reasons, we do not recommend Honest’s product.